 From version~2.0.0, \hoppet also includes a Python interface to the most common evolution routines.
 It currently includes exactly the same functionality as the streamlined interface, and can be called in much the same way.
 The names of functions and routines are the same as in the streamlined interface, but stripped of the \ttt{hoppet} prefix.
 The interface can be obtained from \ttt{PyPi} by invoking

 Alternatively the interface can be built by CMake with \ttt{-DHOPPET\_BUILD\_PYINTERFACE=ON} (cf.\ Section~\Ref{sec:cmake} for details on building with CMake).
 In both cases the interface can be imported into a \ttt{Python} instance through \ttt{import hoppet}.
-For a simple tabulation example, the user should take a look at \repolink{example_py/tabulation_example.py}{example\_py/tabulation\_example.py} (and in the same directory for a number of other illustrative examples of how to use the interface, including in conjunction with LHAPDF~\cite{LHAPDF}).
+For a simple tabulation example, the user should take a look at \repolink{examples/python/tabulation_example.py}{examples/python/tabulation\_example.py} (and in the same directory for a number of other illustrative examples of how to use the interface, including in conjunction with LHAPDF~\cite{LHAPDF}).
 The interface uses SWIG (Simplified Wrapper and Interface Generator) which therefore needs to be available on the system if building with CMake.
 It can be installed through most package managers (e.g.\ \texttt{apt install swig}, \texttt{brew install swig}) but can also be obtained from the SWIG GitHub \href{https://github.com/swig}{repository}.

 One significant difference between the Python interface and the streamlined interface is that Python does not provide native support for pointers.
 A number of \CPP routines fill an array of PDF flavours that is passed as a pointer argument.
 Instead in Python, those routines return a Python list directly.
 For instance, where in \CPP{} one might have the call